serverless/event-gateway/README.md

                       └───────────────┘             └───────────────┘             └───────────────┘
 ```

-### Backing DB
+### Clustering

 The Event Gateway instances use a strongly consistent, subscribable DB (initially [etcd](https://coreos.com/etcd),
 with support for Consul, and Zookeeper planned) to store and broadcast configuration.
 The instances locally
 cache configuration used to drive low-latency event routing.
 The instance local cache is built asynchronously based on
 events from backing DB.

+The Event Gateway is a horizontally scalable system.
+It can be scaled by adding instances to the cluster.
+A cluster is
+a group of instances sharing the same database.
+A cluster can be created in one cloud region, across multiple regions,
+across multiple cloud provider or even in both cloud and on-premise data centers.

-The Event Gateway is a stateless service.
-There is no communication between the instances.
-All configuration data is
+The Event Gateway is a stateless service and there is no direct communication between different instances.
+All
-shared using backing DB.
+configuration data is shared using backing DB.
+If the instance from region A needs to call a function from region B the
+invocation is not routed through the instance in region 2.
+The instance from region A invokes the function from region 2
+directly.

 ```
 ┌─────────────────────────────────────────────Event Gateway Cluster──────────────────────────────────────────────┐